Canon Cat: Overview

 The Canon Cat used a text-based user interface, without any pointer, mouse, icons, or graphics.
 All data was seen as a long "stream" of text broken into several pages.
 Instead of using a traditional command-line interface or menu system, the Cat used its special keyboard, with commands activated by holding down a "Use Front" key and pressing another key.
 Special "Leap keys" are held down to allow the user incremental search for strings of characters.

-The hardware consists of a 9-inch (229 mm) black-and-white monitor (80 x 24 character display, 672 x 344 resolution), a single 3½-inch 256 KB floppy disk drive, and an IBM Selectric–compatible keyboard.
+The hardware consisted of a 9-inch (229 mm) black-and-white monitor (80 x 24 character display, 672 x 344 resolution), a single 3½-inch 256 KB floppy disk drive, and an IBM Selectric–compatible keyboard.
 It uses a Motorola 68000 CPU (like the Macintosh) running at 5 MHz, has 256 KB of RAM, and an internal 300/1200 bit/s modem.
 Setup and user preference data are stored in 8 KB of non-volatile RAM with battery backup.
 The array of I/O interfaces encompasses one Centronics parallel port, one RS-232C serial port (DB-25), and two RJ11 telephone jacks for the modem loop.
 The total weight is 17 lbs.

 A range of application software was built into 256 KB of ROM: a standard office suite, telecommunications, a 90,000-word spelling dictionary, and user programming toolchains for Forth and assembly language.

-Graphics routines are in ROM, and connectors for a mouse or other pointing device are never used.
+Graphics routines were in ROM, and connectors for a mouse or other pointing device were never used.